PravinVedurla/100-days-of-code/log.md

 **Thoughts**: Ready to start with a small image classification project or with the SC2 project.
 Imma paralelly go with Learning LSTMs aswell. exited for tomorrow.

+## Day 16 : Aug 5

+**Progress**: A bit of tuning with the Face detection.
+Explored a bit of LSTM seq2seq models required for Chatbots.

+**Thoughts**:Will have to add a few Example output images to the Facedetection project soon.
+And i do see myself working on Lstm chatbots in the future once am done with the whole CV paradigm.
+I think imma work on GANs next, Been waiting to say this for a while now. yay